What is Form 1095-A?

 What is it?

 Your Form 1095-A shows the amount the Internal Revenue Service (IRS) paid to your insurance company in 2016 to help you with the cost of your health coverage.
-The amount paid was based on the most recent household income and size information you provided to Covered California.
+The amount paid was based on the most recent household size and income information you provided to Covered California.
 If that information changed during the year and you did not report the change to Covered California, you may have paid too much or too little for your health coverage.

 What do I do with Form 1095-A?